Twistor spaces of hypercomplex manifolds are balanced: Abstract

 \section{Abstract}

 A hypercomplex structure on a differentiable manifold consists of three integrable almost complex structures that satisfy quaternionic relations.
 If, in addition, there exists a metric on the manifold which is Hermitian with respect to the three structures, and such that the corresponding Hermitian forms are closed, the manifold is said to be hyperk\"ahler.
-In the paper \cite{kaled-verbit}, Kaledin and Verbitsky proved that the twistor space of a hyperk\"ahler manifold satisfies the geometric condition of being a balanced manifold (see \cite{michel}).
+In the paper ``Non-Hermitian Yang-Mills connections'' \cite{kaled-verbit}, Kaledin and Verbitsky proved that the twistor space of a hyperk\"ahler manifold admits a balanced metric; these were first studied in the article ``On the existence of special metrics in complex geometry'' \cite{michel} by Michelsohn.
 In the present article, we review the proof of this result and then generalize it and show that twistor spaces of general compact hypercomplex manifolds are balanced.
+0.25 cm \textbf{Keywords.} Hypercomplex geometry; Twistor theory; Balanced manifold.